More uses for Thermal Models: Using the statistical thermal model

 For a given hadron species $h$, the antiparticle $\bar h$, has quantum numbers $B_{\bar h}=-B_h$, $Q_{\bar h}=-Q_h$ and $S_{\bar h}=-S_h$.
 Eq.\ (\ref{eq:dens}) then gives the ratio of particle and anti-particle densities as a simple function

 This is computationally simpler than Eq.\ (\ref{eq:dens}), since the complicated dependence on the mass cancels out.

 Some double ratios are even simpler.
 For example, we find that

 since $\mu_B/T$ cancels between the numerator and denominator in the first two, and the approximation involved is that $\mu_Q/T$ is small.
 Such (approximate) equalities of double ratios are checks of local thermal equilibrium that are easily performed before fitting.
+Throughout this work, we assume simultaneous freeze-out of all particles, implying a common freeze-out temperature.

 Higher cumulants of the distribution probe thermalization even more intensively \cite{Mark:2024hrv}.
 These higher order susceptibilities, $\chi^n$ (for $n\ge2$), are constructed experimentally by examining the fluctuations of individual baryons, which we can denote as $\chi^n_h$.
 In the Boltzmann limit, relations similar to Eq.\ (\ref{eq:lpxk}) hold for all these $\chi^n_h$.
 One finds